manizheh1/manizheh1.github.io/_news/Manizheh June 26th.md

 ---

 I thank all the co-authors and the reviewers for their valuable feedback.
-You can read the paper [here](https://dl.acm.org/doi/pdf/10.1145/3652037.3652078) as well as the conference procedings [here](https://dl.acm.org/doi/proceedings/10.1145/3652037).
+You can read the paper [here](https://dl.acm.org/doi/pdf/10.1145/3652037.3652078) as well as the conference proceedings [here](https://dl.acm.org/doi/proceedings/10.1145/3652037).
 Thank you.
 {% include figure.liquid path="assets/img/BestPaperAward.png" class="img-fluid rounded z-depth-1" slot="first" %}